malcommac/GitLabSwift/README.md

 - [Users](https://docs.gitlab.com/ee/api/users.html) - via `.users`

 > **Note**
-> Not all APIs endpoints are supported.
+> Not all API endpoints are supported.
 I tried to implement the most commonly used.
 Feel free to contribute by opening a new PR.

 ## Documentation

-Usage of the library is pretty simple.
+The usage of the library is pretty simple.
-First of all you need to instantiate a new `GLApi` service which is the service used to communicate with your own GitLab instance:
+First of all, you need to instantiate a new `GLApi` service which is the service used to communicate with your own GitLab instance:

 ```swift
 let api = GitLab(config: .init(baseURL: "http://...", {